-The COVID-19 Genomic Study intends to identify genomic susceptibility that alters either the rate of infection or the severity of the disease in response to the coronavirus exposure.
+The COVID-19 Genomic Study intends to identify genomic susceptibility that alters either the rate of infection or the severity of the disease in response to coronavirus exposure.

 Frequently Asked Questions about the Novel Coronavirus (COVID-19)

 As the world copes with the impact of the novel coronavirus (COVID-19) pandemic, we know that you have a lot of questions about what it means for you and the people you care about.
-At Silverberry, we consider education and being informed as the best way to take care of wellbeing of our users and community.
+At Silverberry, we consider education and being informed as the best way to take care of the wellbeing of our users and community.
 We have gathered the most common questions you might have, aside news and stats, about the virus and how best to protect yourself.

 Protecting yourself and others from COVID-19